straup/panels-www/README.md

 * Rename `www/offline.htaccess.example` to `www/.htaccess`

-If you're not using Apache then you will need to consult your web server documentation to figure out how to tell it to "tell the browser that anything ending in '.appcache' has the content-type (or mime-type) 'text/cache-manifest'".
+If you're not using Apache then you will need to consult your web server documentation to figure out how to tell it to "instruct the browser that anything ending in _.appcache_ has the content-type (or mime-type) _text/cache-manifest_".

 Note that there is nothing special about the filenames `offline.html` or `offline.appcache`.
 You can name them whatever you'd like but be aware that the latter is referenced in the former so if you change its name you'll need to update the pointer.

+Note also that you should be very careful (and very patient) if you try to get offline-mode to work with the tweaks necessary to make uploading files to a remote server working.
+In fact, it's probably not worth doing at all.
+Really it depends on the level of authentication and authorization you need or want to allow a web application to store data on a remote server.
+That's going to different for everyone but the thing to understand about appcache is that it is simultaneous picky and conservative about what it caches and what it refreshes (or more often doesn't) including any authentication or security tokens.

 ## Uploading files